LakeVostok/availability-checker/README.md

+The service is splitted in to two parts:
+- bank - things, related to bank checker
+- sms-gate - checker for sms-gate

 To launch:
 1) Install docker https://docs.docker.com/engine/install/
 2) Create telegram bot and group, add the bot to this chat and fill the .env file: